Shinto shrew: Ecology

-A habitats of shinto shrew are primary and secondary forests, especially coniferous, and shrubland.
-It could be observed in lower altitudes, even on the sea level, however, it is more frequently met in mountains, it can reach 2900 m above sea level.
-On the sea level it lives on Honshu, its maximum altitude on that island is 1200 m.
+The habitats of shinto shrews are primary and secondary forests, especially coniferous, and shrubland.
+It can be observed in lower altitudes, even at sea level, however, it is more frequently met in mountains, where it can reach 2,900 m above sea level.
+At sea level it lives on Honshu, its maximum altitude on that island is 1,200 m.
 On Shikoku it dwells from 0 to 900 m.
 On Sado Island it was met on 300 m above sea level.

 There is no specific data concerning diet of the shinto shrew.
-Closely related Laxmann's shrew eats spiders, beetles, Oniscidea and caterpillars.
+The closely related Laxmann's shrew eats spiders, beetles, Oniscidea and caterpillars.

+The main predators of the Shinto shrew in Ishikawa Prefecture on Honshu are ermines, Japanese marten, and red fox.
+Additionally, the Japanese mamushi (a pitviper species) feeds on these shrews.

-Parasites of the shinto shrew can be nematodes, as Parastrongyloides winchesi and Syphacia, probably Syphacia emileromani, however in the latter case shrew were probably accidental hosts of mice parasite after consumption of its corpse.
+Parasites of the shinto shrew can be nematodes, such as Parastrongyloides winchesi and Syphacia, probably Syphacia emileromani, however in the latter case the shrews were probably accidental hosts of mice parasites after consumption of its carcass.

 Status and conservation

-Population trend is table.
+The population trend is table.
 IUCN does not give data concerning population number.
-Is some places the shinto shrew is abundant, like northern and central Honshu, where, as highlighted by IUCN, Izumi shrew does not occur, and Sado Island.
-On the other hand, on Shikoku the shinto shrew is rare and can be found only on high latitudes.
+In some places the shinto shrew is abundant, like northern and central Honshu, where, as highlighted by IUCN, the Izumi shrew does not occur, and on Sado Island.
+On the other hand, on Shikoku the shinto shrew is rare and can be found only in high latitudes.
 It is sympatric with the Izumi shrew on Honshu.
-A bulk of the shinto shrew area is protected.
+A large part of the shinto shrew area is protected.
 IUCN does not mention any threats and classifies the shinto shrew as a species of least concern (LC).